venkatachal/landing-page-/README.md

-# 🌐 Landing page Model Website
+# 🌐 Landing page  Website

 A responsive, single-page website for **Unbundl**, a digital growth agency based in Delhi, India.
 This project showcases modern web development using HTML, CSS, and Vanilla JavaScript  with animations, dynamic service detail pages, smooth navigation, and contact forms.